 If a problem is revealed, such as a mineshaft running directly beneath a house, then it is vital that investigative work is carried out before you agree to buy a home.
 This site investigation process can be expensive, time consuming and occasionally disruptive to occupants.

 Often a drilling investigation will be required, to establish whether a house stands on solid bedrock and not over one that has been partly removed by mining.
 Several bore-holes are made at various points around the property, reaching to such a depth that a firm footing can be reached.
-Though the process can cost upwards of £2000, and some 70% of properties tested are given the all clear each year, when the investment involves such a large sum it is worth checking to make sure it is sound.
+Though the process can be expensive, it's still carrying out because it's a small price to pay compared with your expenditure on buying a home.

 Depreciation and compensation